-Detractors from Monthly Performance
+Detractors from Quarterly Performance2

-1. Aurizon, an Australian rail operator (-0.16%)
+1. Aurizon, an Australian rail operator (-0.12%)

 Aurizon is Australia's largest rail freight operator with operations across coal, iron ore and other minerals as well as agricultural and general freight.
 Aurizon also owns and operates the Central Queensland Coal Network, the largest coal export rail network in the Southern Hemisphere.
-Aurizon's share price declined during October as the market was not supportive of their acquisition of One Rail, intended to increase the share of bulk haulage (away from coal), but also involves the divestment of "three fifths of the EBITDA purchased within the One Rail business, exposing equity to this divestment risk.
+Aurizon's share price declined during the quarter following concerns on the announcement of a transaction aimed at increasing exposure to bulk goods, away from coal, however the transaction required divestment of approximately three-fifths of the acquired EBITDA, transferring divestment risk to equity.